 Larissa Maestro is an in-demand multi-instrumentalist, recording musician, arranger, producer, and composer born in Ames, IA and raised in Ithaca, NY.
-She attended Boston's Berklee College of Music before moving herself and her music to Nashville, TN.
+She attended Boston's Berklee College of Music before relocating to Nashville, TN.

 When her father, a now retired Cornell University professor, began designing and building instruments, Larissa began to incorporate them into her arsenal.
 In his workshop, Cliff Scherer re-imagined the instruments of the Philippine Rondalla (banduria, octavina, laud), and created different permutations of the mandocello and ukulele.
 These sounds are now an integral part of her own band project, Poly.
 The band released an EP, "3 Songs by Poly" in 2012.
 Their full length album of adorable jazz/pop standard inspired songs about animals and old movie stars was released in March of 2016, and is called "Let's Have an Adventure!".

 "["Dream Country" was] fearlessly produced by Nashville multi-instrumentalist-composer-arranger Larissa Maestro, the star-themed album spans a number of musical styles from cool jazz to pure pop heaven to rooted rock." -Huffington Post